mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

 		return false;
 }
 ```
-Inside 'convert', we convert all the uppercase letters into lowercase letters by operating on elements' ascii number.
+Inside `convert`, we convert all the uppercase letters into lowercase letters by operating on elements' ascii number.
 ```
 char* convert(char a[])
 {